 A new study, published in Circulation: Cardiovascular Quality and Outcomes, has found that virtual counseling can significantly improve the lives of people with high blood pressure.

 Luckily, there are several things that a person can do to lower their blood pressure.
-Eating sensibly, drinking only in moderation, managing stress, and taking one’s medication are only some of the changes that can reduce hypertension.
+Eating sensibly, drinking only in moderation, managing stress, and taking one’s medication are only some of the

 Now, researchers make a new addition to this list of positive changes: electronic counseling (e-counseling).

 Nolan and his team explain that using the Internet in search of health tips is “the third most popular online activity,” with 72 percent of users engaging in it.